outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 		- withaferin A

+	- reducing cancer resources
+		- Decreasing caloric intake by 20-30%, while fulfilling nutrient requirements, has been found to remedy diseases of aging, including cancer, cardiovascular disease, dementia, and diabetes

 	- inhibits B/T cells
-		- immunosuppressive effects on mouse thymocytes as well as human B and T lymphocytes
+		- immunosuppressive effects on human B and T lymphocytes
 			- withaferin A and a related steroid lactone withanolide E
 		- specific action on antigen recognition and proliferative capacity of both B and T lymphocytes
 			- Withaferin A